dapr/dotnet-sdk/daprdocs/README.md

 ## Docs architecture

 The docs site is built on [Hugo](https://gohugo.io), which lives in the docs repo.
-This repo is setup as a git submodule so that when the repo is cloned and initialized, the python repo, along with the docs, are cloned as well.
+This repo is setup as a git submodule so that when the repo is cloned and initialized, the dotnet-sdk repo, along with the docs, are cloned as well.

 Then, in the Hugo configuration file, the `daprdocs/content` and `daprdocs/static` directories are redirected to the `daprdocs/developing-applications/sdks/dotnet` and `static/dotnet` directories, respectively.
 Thus, all the content within this repo is folded into the main docs site.